axeberg/axeberg/README.md

 ## 🧰 I'm currently working on

-- My next blog
 - Health
+- Competence Development

 ## 🤔 I'm currently learning

-- Golang
+- ~Golang~
 - Rust
-- Servant leadership
 - ... and more

-## 📝 Latest Blog Posts

-_Coming soon_.

 ---